 Rick Robertson has been voted by his peers in D Magazine (2003) as one of “The Best Lawyers in Dallas and Fort Worth.”
-He is also listed in the current issue of The Best Lawyers In America and has been included among the best in his profession each year since 1997.
+He is also listed in a recent issue of The Best Lawyers In America and has been included among the best in his profession each year since 1997.
 He is Board Certified in family law by the Texas Board of Legal Specialization.

 Mr. Robertson came to the family law firm after many years with the largest law firm in McKinney, Texas.
 He was raised in Austin and attended the University of Texas for both his undergraduate and law degrees.

 A Fellow in the Texas Bar Foundation and the American Bar Foundation, he also serves on the board of directors of the Texas Academy of Family Law Specialists.

 Rick Robertson has written articles and made presentations on family law issues to local, state and national bar associations.